Interesting (To Us) Photos From The Garden

 In our early moth trapping sessions this year we caught two tiny spiders of the type below each frantically running around with their own catches.

-Spider with catch
+Spider with

 Slug Eggs